-The mandate of the Deputy Ministry of Research, Innovation and Digital policy is, inter alia, to lead Cyprus into the digital era through the promotion of scientific excellence, the support and facilitation of innovative entrepreneurship, and the implementation of a digital transformation programme aimed at developing a modern and efficient State and a dynamic digital economy where every citizen and every business will be able to grow and prosper.
+The Cyprus government decided to create a Deputy Ministry with the task to centrally coordinate all responsibilities concerning research, innovation and digital policy.
+The Deputy Ministry has been operational since 1 March 2020.
+The mandate of the DMRID policy is, inter alia, to lead Cyprus into the digital era through the promotion of scientific excellence, the support and facilitation of innovative entrepreneurship, and the implementation of a digital transformation programme aimed at developing a modern and efficient State and a dynamic digital economy where every citizen and every business will be able to grow and prosper.
+The DMRID will also have the ability to seek sufficient and clearly ring-fenced budgets to implement the broader digitalisation strategy.

-The two government departments that were transferred to the Deputy Ministry are the Department of Electronic Communications (DEC), which was previously under the Ministry of Transport, Communications and Works, and the Department of Information Technology Services (DITS), which was previously under the Ministry of Finance.
+The two government departments that were transferred to the Deputy Ministry are the DEC, which was previously under the Ministry of Transport, Communications and Works, and the Department of Information Technology Services (DITS), which was previously under the Ministry of Finance.

+Kyriacos Kokkinos

-Kyriacos KokkinosDeputy Minister of Research, Innovation and Digital Policy
+Deputy Minister of Research, Innovation and Digital Policy